 The Slovenian cult band Laibach has been invited to perform in North Korea as part of the celebration of the National Liberation Day.
 Is this tour cultural diplomacy in the traditional sense?
 Or promotion?
 And if yes, for whom?
 Historian Friedemann Pestel takes a critical look at the movie Liberation Day and on the ambivalent role of its director Morten Traavik.
-The film will be screened on January 12, 2019, at the 9th Norient Musikfilm Festival in Bern, and as part of the Norient Kultur Shock Special.

 In 2015, Laibach’s visit to North Korea was a sensation; it marked the first appearance of a foreign rock band in one of the most isolated countries of the world, a communist state that few people from outside have actually seen.
 At first, this event seems like another case of a cultural encounter between the West and the East, between a democracy and a people’s republic, between the capitalist and the communist world, a promotion of artistic freedom and self-expression.